Tomorrow X Together announce Asia and US dates for Act: Sweet Mirage world tour

-Tomorrow X Together, or TXT, have announced Asia and US dates for their Act: Sweet Mirage world tour – get the full list below.
+Tomorrow X Together, or TXT, have announced Asia and North America dates for their Act: Sweet Mirage world tour – get the full list below.

 - READ MORE: Tomorrow X Together: “Our fans are always there by our side.
 That’s why they’re our heroes”

-The K-pop boyband will tour Asia first, kicking things off with two nights in Seoul, South Korea before heading to Singapore on April 1 and then Taipei, Taiwan four days later.
+The K-pop boyband will head to Asia first, kicking things off with two nights in Seoul, South Korea before heading to Singapore on April 1 and then Taipei, Taiwan four days later.
 They’ll then play two nights each at four locations in Japan: Osaka, Saitama, Kanagawa and Aichi.

 The US leg of the Act: Sweet Mirage world tour will begin May 6 in Charlotte, North Carolina.
 They’ll then play two nights in Belmont Park, then Washington D.C.; Duluth, Minnesota; San Antonio, Texas and then finally Los Angeles.